-Each guest received a necklace (brown cording or ribbon with a blue plastic safety pin).
+Each guest received a necklace.
+The necklaces were made from brown ribbon with a blue plastic baby pin attached.
 Everyone was instructed to not use the word, “baby”.
-Whenever someone caught someone else saying “baby”, they got to take the other person’s necklace.
+Whenever a guest caught someone else saying “baby”, they got to take the other person’s necklace.
 At the end of the shower, the person with the most necklaces got a prize.

 Each guest received a sheet of paper with 20 different adult animal names listed on it.
 They had several minutes to write down the name of the animal’s baby on their sheet.
 The person with the most correct answers won a prize.
-Click to download a free printable version of guess the baby animal game (and the answers).
+Download the free printable: Guess the Baby Animal Game (with answers)

-I cut out cards for each guest to write a heartfelt thought or advice for the parents-to-be.
-I wanted this to be a way for the soon to be first time mommy and daddy to be able to lift up their spirits when they are having a rough day with their little guy, which I am sure they will have at some point.
+I cut out blank white cards for each guest to write a heartfelt thought or advice for the parents-to-be.
+I wanted the soon to be first-time mommy and daddy to be lifted up when they are having a rough day with their little guy.
 Every parent has those incredibly difficult days where we can use a laugh or some support from our friends and family.
 This way, a little piece of wisdom is right there waiting when they need it most.

 I gave each guest a blank bingo card to fill out with items they thought my girlfriend might receive as a gift.
 While she opened her presents, each guest crossed off the items on their bingo card.
 The first two guests to get a bingo won a prize.